 Antibiotics are drugs used to fight bacterial infections such as pneumonia, bronchitis, ear infections, meningitis, urinary tract infections, septicemia and sexually transmitted diseases.
 The discovery of antibiotics was a major milestone in medicine that has saved and continues to save millions of lives every year, but their effectiveness is threatened by the ability of bacteria to adapt and resist treatment.
 Antibiotics kill bacteria or stop them spreading.
 Resistant bacteria no longer respond to these drugs.
 This phenomenon is known as antibiotic or antibacterial resistance.

 Infections in humans and animals caused by resistant bacteria are harder to treat than those caused by non-resistant (or "susceptible") bacteria.
+The choice of antibiotics that can be prescribed is then more limited.
 Some bacteria are resistant to several antibiotics; these are known as multidrug resistant (MDR) bacteria.
 In extreme cases – which fortunately are still very rare – bacteria can be resistant to all available antibiotics used in humans.
-These pan-resistant bacteria can lead to therapeutic failure.
+These pan-resistant bacteria can lead to a lack of therapeutic options.
 MDR bacteria that are a particular cause for concern are multidrug resistant Enterobacteriaceae (such as Escherichia coli and Klebsiella pneumoniae, bacteria in the digestive tract that cause a wide range of infections); methicillin-resistant Staphylococcus aureus; multidrug resistant tuberculosis bacilli; and Pseudomonas aeruginosa and Acinetobacter baumannii, bacteria that infect the lungs of cystic fibrosis patients and cause nosocomial infections (infections acquired in healthcare facilities or hospitals).

 Causes and effets

-Bacteria can become resistant to antibiotics either through mutation or by acquiring a resistance gene that confers resistance to one or more antibiotics.
+Bacteria can become resistant to antibiotics either through mutation or by acquiring resistance genes that confers resistance to one or more antibiotics.
 Bacteria are capable of exchanging genes.
-These exchanges are especially problematic when it comes to antibiotic resistance.
-While the acquisition of resistance through mutation is extremely rare – occurring in approximately one in every billion bacteria – resistance genes can be acquired much more frequently, by as many as one bacterium in every hundred.
+These exchanges are especially problematic when it comes to genes making the bacteria resistant.
+While the acquisition of resistance through mutation is extremely rare – occurring in approximately one in every hundred million bacteria – resistance genes can be acquired between bacteria much more frequently, by as many as one bacterium in every hundred.

 Antibiotic resistance does not just affect disease-causing bacteria.
-The friendly, non-pathogenic bacteria that colonize us and make up our microbiome can also develop resistance, creating a reservoir of resistance genes that can then spread to pathogenic bacteria.
+The friendly, non-pathogenic bacteria that colonize us and make up our microbiome and are essential to our health can also develop resistance, creating a reservoir of resistance genes that can then spread to pathogenic bacteria.
 Antibiotics fall into two categories: broad-spectrum antibiotics, which can kill a wide variety of bacterial species, and narrow-spectrum antibiotics, which target specific types of bacteria.
-If the bacterial species responsible for an infection has been identified, it is preferable to use a targeted antibiotic, as this will have a lesser impact on the microbiome and the development of resistance.
+If the bacterial species responsible for an infection has been identified, it is preferable to use an antibiotic targeted against this bacteria, as this will have a lesser impact on the microbiome and the development of antibiotic resistance.

 Taking antibiotics disrupts our microbiome and contributes to an increase in our reservoir of resistance genes.
 This is true for antibiotics prescribed for bacterial infections but it also applies when antibiotics are taken for viral infections such as colds or flu – on which they actually have no effect.
-The microbiome serves as a barrier to protect us against infections, so when the microbiome is disrupted (this is known as dysbiosis), the effectiveness of this barrier is reduced.
-Taking antibiotics for no reason is therefore harmful in two ways: it encourages colonization by resistant bacteria, increasing the risk of a subsequent infection that can be difficult to treat, and it also disrupts the microbiome.
+The microbiome serves as a barrier to protect us against infections by preventing colonization by potentially harmful bacteria.
+Taking antibiotics for no reason is therefore harmful in two ways.
+It alters the microbiome and its protective barrier and by selecting resistant bacteria.
+It can therefore increase the risk of a subsequent infection that can be difficult to treat.

-Underdosage of antibiotics, which can occur when treatment is interrupted mid-course or with the use of counterfeit drugs sold in some low-income countries, can also encourage the selection of resistant bacteria.
+Underdosage of antibiotics, which can occur when treatment is interrupted mid-course or with the use of counterfeit drugs sold in some low-income countries, can also encourage the acquisition of antibiotic resistance.

 A global phenomenon.
 Although antibiotic resistance can be observed in all countries, some are affected to a greater extent than others.
-One major contributing factor is the country's level of antibiotic consumption.
+Major contributing factors are the country's level of antibiotic consumption, hygiene, and wealth.
 Resistant bacteria are also found in animals and in the environment.
 Human medicine, veterinary medicine and environmental pollution by antibiotics therefore contribute to the increase in resistance.
-Moreover, resistant bacteria and resistance genes can also spread between humans, animals and the environment – so the use of antibiotics in veterinary medicine and the disposal of antibiotics in the environment can foster the emergence of new multidrug resistant bacterial strains.
+Resistant bacteria and resistance genes can also spread between humans, animals and the environment, by direct contact as well as through water and food – so the use of antibiotics in veterinary medicine and the disposal of antibiotics in the environment can also foster the emergence of new multidrug resistant bacterial strains.

 Recognizing a looming crisis

-On April 30, 2014, the World Health Organization (WHO) published its first global report on antimicrobial resistance – including antibiotic resistance – that emphasizes "this serious threat is no longer a prediction for the future, it is happening right now in every region of the world and has the potential to affect anyone, of any age, in any country."
+On April 30, 2014, the World Health Organization (WHO) published its first global report on antimicrobial resistance – including antibiotic resistance – that emphasizes "this serious threat is no longer a prediction for the future, it is happening rSince the early 2000s in France, the national plan to preserve the efficacy of antibiotics provided for surveillance of bacterial resistance to antibiotics under the aegis of Santé Publique France (previously the French Institute for Public Health Surveillance – InVS).
+In a report on the surveillance data published in November 2020, the French health authorities emphasized that "over time, the widespread, repeated use of antibiotics in human and animal healthcare is leading to an increase in bacterial resistance.
+Most antibiotics do not only act on their specific target, the bacterium responsible for the infection that needs to be treated, but also on other targets such as the commensal bacteria in the digestive tract, which are useful, non-pathogenic bacteria."
+Despite this plan, the level of antibiotic consumption in France remains particularly high.
+Twice as many antibiotics are prescribed by general practitioners in France as in Germany or the UK, two socio-economically comparable countries.ight now in every region of the world and has the potential to affect anyone, of any age, in any country."
 It adds that if no action is taken, "the world is headed for a post-antibiotic era, in which common infections and minor injuries which have been treatable for decades can once again kill".
 This international organization views antibiotic resistance as an emergency.
 On February 27, 2017, it published a list of bacteria for which new antibiotics are urgently needed.

 European Antibiotic Awareness Day is held every year on November 18.
-On this day in 2016, Santé Publique France, the French National Agency for Medicines and Health Products Safety (ANSM) and the French Agency for Food, Environmental and Occupational Health & Safety (ANSES) published a report on antibiotic consumption and resistance in France.
+In 2020, Santé Publique France, the French National Agency for Medicines and Health Products Safety (ANSM) and the French Agency for Food, Environmental and Occupational Health & Safety (ANSES) published a report on antibiotic consumption and resistance in France in 2019.

 Preventing and combating antibiotic resistance